 However, people tend to avoid the base rate fallacy when individuals are not described stereotypically (Turpin et al., 2020).
 Instead, they seem to realize that the probability of someone being an engineer depends on the base rate of engineers in the population.

 Suppose that you are given no information whatsoever about an individual chosen at random from the sample.
 The probability that this man is one of the 30 engineers in the sample of 100 is ____ %”

 4. Implications Of The Base Rate Fallacy

-There seem to be a few major take-aways from this information about the base rate fallacy.
+There seem to be a few major takeaways from this information about the base rate fallacy.

-- We can help others avoid the base rate fallacy.
+- We can help each other avoid the base rate fallacy.
 We know some of the conditions under which we are more and less likely to commit the base rate fallacy.
 So if we want people to evaluate probabilities correctly, then we should design the questions and decision environments in ways that are less likely to encourage people to commit the base rate fallacy.
 For example, we should either anonymize individuals or else not describe individuals stereotypically in certain decision contexts.

 - We can identify our own base rate fallacies.
 Now that you know about base rates and their role in probability calculations, you can correct yourself.
 Just ask, “What is the relevant base rate?”
 You might first need to ask, “What is the relevant population?”